risx3/rishabhnimje.github.io/_posts/2019-09-12-emojinator.md

 ```
 ## We are done here...

-## This will open system's webcam and start capturing the hand gestures
+## On executing application.py file, this will open system's webcam and start capturing the hand gestures

 ### Like this...